Sean-D-231121/Group_Project_DV200_Term_2/README.md

 I carefully selected an API created by GenshinDev, based on the content of the game Genshin Impact by Hoyoverse.
 With the API in hand, I delved into coding, focusing on efficiently handling large data volumes and creating user-friendly visualizations for data exploration and insights.

 ### Built with:
-This project is built with React and Node.js, as well as Javascript and appropriate css.
+This project is built with Node.js and React, as well as Javascript and appropriate css.
+Express.js and MongoDB were also used

 ## Getting Started: